Last updated

 How do you get generate an inbound sales lead?

-Getting an inbound sales lead requires close collaboration between your inbound salespeople and organic marketing team.
+Getting an inbound sales lead requires close collaboration between your inbound sales teams and organic marketing team.
 Below we unpack the entire sales process your inbound sales teams should consider.

 The buyer journey: An inbound sales funnel